cw222kq/cw222kq/README.md

 # Hello! 👋

-I usually make many small commits during development, but when I merge to main, I squash them into a single commit to keep the history clean and easy to read.
+I often make many small commits during development on feature branches.
+Commits made on these branches don't appear in the activity graph until they are merged.

+When I merge a feature branch into main, I use **squash merges**, which combine all commits from that branch into a single commit.
+This means that only one commit from the entire branch appears in the activity graph.

-Because of this, the activity graph may show fewer commits than my actual work output.
+Because of this, the activity graph may show fewer commits than the actual amount of work I put in.

 I use pull requests and follow good development practices, even in my personal projects.

-Feel free to explore my repositories to see my code and workflow!
+Feel free to explore my repositories to see my code, workflow, and contributions!

 ---